The Story of Hawthorn

 Crataegus monogyna

-Hawthorn has been honoured for centuries as a botanical of the heart, protection, thresholds, and sacred connection.
-Blooming in late spring as the landscape awakens, its fragrant white blossoms and bright autumn berries have long marked the turning of the seasons and the delicate balance between the seen and unseen worlds.
+Hawthorn has been honoured for centuries as a botanical of the heart, protection and sacred thresholds.
+Its white spring blossoms and bright autumn berries mark the turning seasons and, in folklore, the boundary between the seen and unseen worlds.

 Throughout the folklore of Britain and Ireland, hawthorn was deeply respected.
-Solitary hawthorn trees were believed to mark entrances to the Otherworld and were often left untouched, while blossoms gathered at Beltane adorned homes and village celebrations as symbols of fertility, protection, and the joyful return of summer.
-To harm an ancient hawthorn was thought to bring misfortune, a reminder of the reverence once held for the living world.
+Solitary trees were believed to mark entrances to the Otherworld and were often left untouched, while blossoms gathered around Beltane symbolised fertility, protection and the return of summer.

 Within the Apothecary